 The average fleet manager job description doesn't vary much by location—whether you're in San Francisco or Atlanta—the list of requirements typically includes an ability to strategically purchase vehicles, previous work experience at transportation companies or the transportation industry, an ability to lift heavy equipment, and a minimum of an associate's degree.
-But what the job description often leaves out is the more difficult to measure aspects of the job—the softer skills needed to effectively get the job done on a day-to-day basis.
+But what the job description often leaves out is the more difficult to measure aspects of the job—the softer skills needed to run an effective fleet on a day-to-day basis.

 Not only are these skills harder to measure, but they're also typically harder to acquire.
 More than anything, they require a shift in perspective, a little bit of patience, and a lot of practice.
-Whether you're a seasoned fleet manager with 20+ years experience or just entering the field, it's never a bad time to brush up on the habits that will help you effectively lead your team to success.
+Whether you're a seasoned fleet manager with 20+ years experience or just entering the field, it's never a bad time to brush up on the habits that will help you effectively lead your team of fleet drivers to success.

 Below are five guidelines fleet managers can follow to set themselves up for success in the new year.

-One simple way a fleet manager can set up their fleet for a smooth year is by effectively communicating expectations with drivers and strategies with business owners.
+One simple way a fleet manager can set up their fleet operations for a smooth year is by effectively communicating expectations with drivers and strategies with business owners.

-From explaining safety requirements to identifying the most efficient routes, the fleet manager acts as the guiding force behind an entire fleet.
+From explaining fleet safety requirements to identifying the most efficient routes, the fleet manager acts as the guiding force behind an entire fleet.
 Take the extra time to review directions with drivers or hold trainings to ensure each driver understands how to stay safe behind the wheel.
 Communicate actionable goals to your drivers to promote safer, more responsible driving habits.

 A fleet manager is also expected to communicate larger initiatives to their management team.
 Whether that’s a plan to reduce costs or a case for new vehicle acquisition, a fleet manager needs to feel comfortable articulating a strategy to senior leadership.
 Without strong communication skills, it can be challenging for a fleet manager to get the green light on a new initiative.